kiehozero/Focloir/README.md

 ### Features to Implement

-- Share plans with friends - This is the key to any website at the moment.
-I signed up to ShareThis during my previous project with a view to adding some pre-made share buttons to the site, but was getting quite a lot of console warnings about non-loadable content, so this feature has been omitted.
 - User profile photos - The registration page asks for very little information from the user.
 I wanted to expand this in the Edit Profile section to allow users to upload a photo.
 Since I had used the URL option already on the Add Pub section, it seemed like asking the user to leave the website a second time might tempt some users to leave altogether.
 Once I get to grip